Fence & Deck Staining

 Differentiating between different deck & fence stains & paints

 Before we get started let’s define a few terms:

 Damp – means a moisture content above 16%.
 New Pressure treated wood is considered damp and can take a full season to dry out.
 If the rained last night, the wood is damp.
-Some toners/wood preservatives and semi-transparent stains can be applied the same day it was power washed providing there are no puddles.
+Some toners/wood preservatives and semi-transparent stains can be applied the same day a fence or deck was power washed providing there are no puddles.

 One coat products – One coat products seal themselves up when they dry.
-If it is sealed, and you apply a second coat and can dry to a glossy finish, and or also stay tacky for weeks!
+If the deck boards are sealed, and you apply a second coat and can dry to a glossy finish, and or also stay tacky for weeks!

 Yes, I learned this lesson the hard way.
-The customer insisted we apply a second coat on her deck and it didn’t dry for about 2 weeks.
+Years ago a customer insisted we apply a second coat on her deck and the deck boards didn’t dry for about 2 weeks.
 Unfortunately, her party was one week out!

 When to apply a second coat:

 - If the wood is old and porous